 We now live in a world where – for the foreseeable future – wearing a facemask is the new normal due to Coronavirus.
 As countries and states ease restrictions and allow people to return to work and outdoor activities, the need for wearing masks for prolonged periods of time has increased.
 Obviously, it is IMPORTANT that we all CONTINUE to protect ourselves by wearing a mask.
-However, there can be some potentially negative effects of wearing a mask for too long, which can be described as “Facemask Fatigue" and is like the effects of hypoxia (or oxygen deficiency).
+We've also been approached by many people asking about the effects of wearing a mask for long periods, which we've described as "Facemask Fatigue".
+These are real effects from wearing a mask for long periods that Stanford University researchers have also discussed.

-Scientific American recently published an article titled "New Design Helps N95 Mask Wearers Breathe Easier" which discusses this in detail.
+Scientific American also recently published an article titled "New Design Helps N95 Mask Wearers Breathe Easier" which also discusses these topics.
 An excerpt is below:

 "Wearing high-grade filter masks can help protect against the novel coronavirus.
 But after a few hours, these tight-fitting devices can also make it really hard to breathe.
 N95 respirators, for example, are famously good at blocking viral particles—but they can also reduce the amount of available oxygen by up to 20 percent.
 Now some Stanford University researchers are addressing this problem with a portable device that pumps pure O2 directly to the wearer."
 (READ THE FULL ARTICLE)